marcy-terui/kitchen-docker_cli/README.md

 ### dockerfile

 Create test image using a supplied dockerfile, instead of the default dockerfile created.
 For best results, please:
   - Ensure Package Repositories are updated
-  - Ensure Dockerfile installs sudo, curl and tar
+  - Ensure Dockerfile installs sudo, curl, and tar
   - If Ubuntu/Debian, Set DEBIAN_FRONTEND to noninteractive

 ```yml